 A slip does not erase the self-awareness you built during those 52 days.
 It does not erase the strategies you learned, the urges you navigated, or the insight you gained.
 All of that is still there.
 The counter just cannot see it.

 Start measuring what actually matters: not how long you held on, but how well you understand why you let go — and what you will try differently next time.
+If you want to understand more about the mechanics behind what you are experiencing, reflection rather than willpower is the deeper shift that makes this possible.

 Frequently Asked Questions